department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 #### Standard Claim Process

-You’ll need to:
-- Turn in the information and evidence as soon as you can.
+You’ll need to turn in the information and evidence as soon as you can.

 <div class="usa-alert usa-alert-warning no-background-image">